 All applications must be lodged as complete applications including signature pages.

 Budgets should be properly costed as per Financial and Business Services policy (FMPM620 Policy) and include administrative overheads where appropriate.

 Projects that involve the establishment or refurbishment of facilities or the purchase and installation of equipment should be discussed with the Estate Office to ensure that all costs are correctly identified.

-Applications including cash and in-kind contributions must have formal confirmation (by email is acceptable) from the relevant Deans of College, Deputy Vice-Chancellors or other appropriate authority that the contributions will be provided before an application is submitted to the funding body.
+Applications including cash and in-kind contributions must have formal confirmation (email is acceptable) from the relevant Deans of College, Deputy Vice-Chancellors or other appropriate authority that the contributions will be provided before an application is submitted to the funding body.

-In the event that an external body is providing a contribution, an appropriately signed letter of support on the organisation's letterhead that details the cash and/or in-kind support as well as the purpose of the contribution must be included with the application.
+In the event that an external body is providing a contribution, a signed letter of support on the organisation's letterhead that details the cash and/or in-kind support, as well as the purpose of the contribution, must be included with the application.

 Applicants are responsible for ensuring that all details in the application are true and correct.
 In the event that the investigator has omitted or is incorrect in the contributions attributed to the project, then the Colleges involved in the application are responsible for guaranteeing any contributions or the University may refuse to accept the grant if it is successful.

-The Senor Deputy Vice-Chancellor has the discretion to reject applications which are not considered to be of suitable standard or that do not meet a scheme’s criteria.
+The Senior Deputy Vice-Chancellor has the discretion to reject applications which are not considered to be of suitable standard or that do not meet a scheme’s criteria.

 Supervisors and/or Deans of Colleges are responsible for checking and ensuring the quality of postgraduate research students’ applications.

 Non-compliance with procedures